andrevidela/Research-report/Thesis/index.md

                   ValOnce v => ValOnce (S v)
 ```

-This version makes use of there temporary variable `arg` before matching on the function argument directly.
-Otherwise it's the same as what we showed before.

-What needs to happen is that `ValTwice` on the first clause needs to access the variable `arg` and mutate it directly.
-And similarly for `ValOnce`.
+This version makes use of a temporary variable `arg` before matching on the function argument directly.
+The calls to constructors `ValTwice` and `ValOnce` allocate memory but we want to replace them by `CMut` which will reuse memory.
+In order to reuse the memory space taken by `arg` they need to store a pointer to it.
+This is reflected in the signature of `CMut : FC -> (ref : Name) -> List (CExp vars) -> CExp vars` where the second argument is the reference to reuse.

 ```haskell
 case arg of